CHTC/recipes/software/AlphaFold/README.md

 # AlphaFold

-Container definition files and images for using AlphaFold.
+Container definition files for using AlphaFold.